The Desperate Drive of Corporal Jones: Synopsis

 The platoon, during the course of a weekend exercise, occupies a deserted barn to be denied to the enemy.
-As Mainwaring inspects the parade, Jones answers a phonecall from Colonel Pritchard who gives him the 6-digit map reference '937641'.
-Unfortunately after writing down the first 3 digits, Jones' pencil snaps so he goes in search of a spare.
-Whilst he's gone, Godfrey answers the phone and writes down the last 3 digits, but puts them in the wrong place so the reference reads 641937.
+As Mainwaring inspects the parade, Jones answers a phone call from Colonel Pritchard, who gives him the six-digit map reference "937641".
+Unfortunately, after writing down the first three digits, Jones' pencil snaps so he goes in search of a spare.
+Whilst he is gone, Godfrey answers the phone and writes down the last three digits but puts them in the wrong place, so the reference reads 641937.
 Arriving at the barn a few miles from their destination, Jones' van breaks down, so Mainwaring leaves Jones and Godfrey to guard the vehicles (and also to keep Jones away from the live ammunition) whilst the rest march on.

 When Jones rings the exercise HQ to inform them the platoon has arrived, he is told he has got the wrong reference, which turns out to be the target for some 25-pounder artillery guns.
 Jones signs off laughing that he must have read the numbers wrong, but Godfrey assures him that 641937 is definitely where Captain Mainwaring went.
 Jones and Godfrey try phoning to stop the firing, but Godfrey has cut the telephone wire by accident.
-There is only one solution: Jones will have to reach the barn before it's blown to bits.
+There is only one solution: Jones will have to reach the barn before it is blown up.